 Southwestern’s 14,000+ alumni have included prominent public officials—from members of Congress to mayors and over 160 judges—as well as founders of major law firms and general counsels of multinational corporations.
-The law school has strong ties to the legal, business, and civic sectors, and its Biederman Entertainment and Media Law Institute is closely linked to the entertainment industry in Hollywood and internationally.
+The law school has strong ties to the legal, business, and civic sectors, and its Biederman Entertainment, Media, and Sports Law Institute is closely linked to the entertainment industry in Hollywood and internationally.
 While the majority of Southwestern graduates choose to practice in California, alumni can be found in virtually every state, two territories, and 38 countries.
 Southwestern alumni have served as members of the U.S. Senate and House of Representatives, members of the California State Senate and Assembly and Speaker of the Assembly, California Secretary of State, California State Treasurer, and Los Angeles County District Attorney.
 Among Southwestern’s many trailblazing alumni is the longest-serving justice in the California Supreme Court’s history, Los Angeles’s first African-American mayor, the first Chinese-American district court judge in the continental United States, the first female African-American appellate court justice in the nation, the first Latina trial judge in the United States, and the first Native-American judge in California.

 Innovative Legal Education